<?xml version="1.0" encoding="UTF-8"?>

 <image:loc>https://foodphoto.ai/blog/covers/best-food-photography-styles-for-social-media.webp</image:loc>

-<image:title>Best Food Photography Styles for Social Media (2025): Pick One and Stick to It</image:title>
+<image:title>Best Food Photography Styles for Social Media (2026): Pick One and Stick to It</image:title>

-<image:caption>A restaurant-first guide to food photo styles: bright &amp; clean, dark &amp; moody, minimal, lifestyle, and action.
-Learn which style fits your brand and how to stay consistent.</image:caption>
+<image:caption>The best food photography styles for social media in 2026 — bright &amp; clean, dark &amp; moody, minimal, lifestyle, and action — plus how to pick one style that fits your brand and stay consistent.</image:caption>

 </image:image>